 When it comes to the revenge itself, ‘Azooma’ doesn’t exactly go out of its way to satisfy the viewer.
 Aside from the lack of real confrontations, the main problem I had is that the villain is just so criminally underdeveloped.
 We understand that he is evil from seeing the abduction over and over (and over) again, but for a film in this genre to truly work we need to be made to hate him to the point where you want to jump into the screen and hit him yourself.
 As for the finale, the film opts to throw the audience a curve ball and dish up a violent slice of retribution.
 Now don’t get me wrong, I’m all for seeing this guy get his comeuppance and it’s clear that the mother has no other options, but it just doesn’t seem very in keeping with the overall vibe of the film.
 Also, the way in which she hands out justice makes for a really unpleasant watch and I would advise anyone planning to visit the dentist anytime soon (or ever again) to steer well clear.

-‘Azooma’ was a big disappointment for me as it just felt so superficial and lightweight.
-One could almost believe the idea was hatched in a few minutes as scenes are needlessly dragged out and nothing significant happens until the closing moments.
+‘Azooma’ was a big disappointment for me, mainly because it all feels so superficial and lightweight.
+One could almost believe that the idea was hatched within a few minutes as scenes are needlessly dragged out and nothing significant happens until the closing moments.
 If you’re a fan of revenge flicks, I’d advise you to look elsewhere.